-The total area of planned and incidental green infrastructure (not including infrastructural SuDS provision) equates to circa 2.3 ha. per 1,000 planned maximum residential population (circa 26,000).
-It is noted that approximately half of this provision is not suitable for recreational usage because of topography, biodiversity, sustainable drainage, flooding and other environmental considerations.
-The amount of planned amenity open space (Class 1 and Class 2 open space) is equivalent to circa 1.25ha / 1.000 planned residential population (circa 26,000) (see Map 5.1).
+The total area of planned and incidental green infrastructure (not including infrastructural SuDS provision) equates to 3ha. per 1,000 planned residential population (circa 20,800).
+Approximately half of this provision is not suitable for recreational usage because of topography, biodiversity, sustainable drainage, flooding and other environmental considerations.
+The amount of planned amenity open space (Class 1 and Class 2 open space) is equivalent to 1.4ha / 1,000 planned residential population (circa 20,800) (see Map 5.1).
 This includes the open space provision shared by schools.